Katee/lights/Readme.md

 Weekend project to contol rgb strip lighting with a computer/Raspberry pi and Arduino.

 Uses an Arduino as a standalone controller for strip lighting.
-Also includes a web interface that can comunicate with the Arduino over Serial.
+Also includes nodejs application to display a web interface that comunicate with the Arduino over serial.